rais-github/BlitzTalk/README.md

    - React.js for creating a dynamic user interface.
    - Node.js for server-side scripting.
    - Socket.io for real-time communication.
+   - node-nlp for textual emotion detection (exclusive to our app)
+   - Chat Translation in real-time (exclusive to our app)

 2. **Development Environment:**